tuyuritio/astro-theme-thought-lite/src/content/information/en/policy.md

 ### Data Usage Purposes

-- Provide comment services: Collect and process user comment data, including comment content, publication time, user nicknames or OAuth account information, to display user comments and interactive content on the site.
+- Provide comment services: Collect and process user comment data, including comment content, comment drafts, publication time, user nickname or OAuth account information, to display user comments and interactive content on the site.
 For OAuth login users, their authenticated platform username, display name, and avatar information will also be displayed.
 - Enhance user experience: Save user theme preference settings (light/dark mode) in localStorage to ensure users maintain their personalized interface settings on their next visit.
-For non-logged-in users, custom nicknames are saved in localStorage for subsequent comments.
+For non-logged-in users, custom nickname is saved in localStorage for subsequent comments.
 - Communication and notifications: For authorized OAuth login users, use Web Push subscription data to send desktop push notifications to promptly inform users about replies to their comments or other relevant interaction information.
 - Security protection: Use Cloudflare Turnstile service to perform human verification for non-logged-in users, preventing comment abuse and malicious attacks.
 - Internal analysis and service improvement: Use basic access log data provided by Cloudflare for site performance analysis and security monitoring to improve service quality and user experience.